chriseld/AngularCMS/README.md

-# NAME-CMS
+# e-pulp
-A simple Content Management System (CMS) made with Node.js, Angular, mySQL, and Express (NAME).
+A simple Content Management System (CMS) made with Node.js, mySQL, and Express.